chlablak/pollson/README.md

 For others kind of building (production, githug-pages deployment, ...), take a look at the CLI's documentation (follow the link above).

+For a fully functional local front-end, you have to [run the back-end](https://github.com/chlablak/pollson-server) first.

 ## Documentation

 To keep this README small, the documentation was moved in the `docs/` folder.